Learning Design Process

-Our Learning Design Process is a flexible planning tool that helps teachers design rich learning experiences for their students that are real, visible and for everyone.
-We’ve suggested some key questions to ask and answer, but in reality any format, whether linear or abstract, could be used with the template.
+Our Learning Design Process helps teachers design rich learning experiences for their students that are real, visible and for everyone.
+We’ve suggested some key questions to ask and answer, but in reality any format, whether linear or abstract, could be used.